hsgarn/foosobsplus/README.md

 #### Game Counts
 ##### -(Team 1)
 Assigns the hot key for the - button for Team 1's score.
-Default hot key is unassigned.
+Default hot key is j.

 ##### +(Team 1)
 Assigns the hot key for the + button to increase Team 1's game count.
 Default hot key is 5.

 ##### -(Team 2)
 Assigns the hot key for the - button for Team 2's score.
-Default hot key is unassigned.
+Default hot key is i.

 ##### +(Team 2)
 Assigns the hot key for the + button to increase Team 2's game count.
 Default hot key is 6.